alphagov/govuk-frontend/docs/releasing/before-publishing-a-release.md

 ## Raise release issues

+Release issues should be created in the team GitHub repositories: [govuk-frontend](https://github.com/alphagov/govuk-frontend), [govuk-design-system](https://github.com/alphagov/govuk-design-system/) and [govuk-frontend-docs](https://github.com/alphagov/govuk-frontend-docs).

+All these issues should be:

+- added to the [Design System sprint board](https://github.com/orgs/alphagov/projects/53) backlog
+- added to that release's milestone
+- tagged with the '🚀 release' label

-Those leading on the release should then raise new issues in the team GitHub repositories ([govuk-frontend](https://github.com/alphagov/govuk-frontend), [govuk-design-system](https://github.com/alphagov/govuk-design-system/issues/2024), [govuk-frontend-docs](https://github.com/alphagov/govuk-frontend-docs) to track the following:
+Those leading on the release should raise new issues to track the following:

 - draft comms for the new release (example issue: [#2507](https://github.com/alphagov/govuk-frontend/issues/2507))
 - create release notes for the new release (example issue: [#2508](https://github.com/alphagov/govuk-frontend/issues/2508))